Particle approximations of the score and observed information matrix for parameter estimation in state space models with linear computational cost: Introduction

 \section{Introduction}

 State space models have become a popular framework to model nonlinear time series problems in engineering, econometrics and statistics \cite[]{cappe2005inference,durbin2001time}.
-In this paper we consider the problem of maximum likelihood estimation of the model parameters, $\theta$, for a general state space model, where we assume there is no closed form expression for the marginal likelihood, $p(y_{1:T}|\theta)$, for data $y_{1:T}=\{y_1,y_2,\ldots,y_T\}$.
-We focus on analysing nonlinear, non-Gaussian state space models, using a class of approximation techniques known as sequential Monte Carlo (SMC) methods, or particle filters.
+In this paper we consider the problem of maximum likelihood estimation of the model parameters, $\theta$, for nonlinear, non-Gaussian state space models, where there is no closed form expression for the marginal likelihood, $p(y_{1:T}|\theta)$, for data $y_{1:T}=\{y_1,y_2,\ldots,y_T\}$.

-In this paper we shall propose a gradient ascent algorithm to estimate $\theta$ by indirectly maximising the likelihood function.
-We show that our proposed algorithm can be applied offline, to estimate the parameter from batches of data, or recursively, to update the parameters as new observations are received.
-Using SMC techniques, we propose an efficient method to create particle approximations of the score vector $\nabla \log p(y_{1:T}|\theta)$, which can be used to move the parameters in the direction of the gradient of the log-likelihood.
+Using sequential Monte Carlo (SMC) methods, also known as particle filters, we propose an efficient method to create particle approximations of the score vector $\nabla \log p(y_{1:T}|\theta)$, which can be used within a gradient ascent algorithm to estimate $\theta$ by indirectly maximising the likelihood function.
+We show that our proposed algorithm can be applied offline, to estimate the $\theta$ from batches of data, or recursively, to update $\theta$ when new observations $y_t$ are received.
 Previous work by \cite{Poyiadjis2011}, has provided two approaches for estimating the score vector and observed information matrix.
 The first has a computational complexity that is linear in the number of particles, but it has the drawback that the variance of the estimates increases quadratically through time.
 The second method produces estimates whose variance increases linearly with time, but at the expense of a computational cost that is quadratic in the number of particles.
 The increased computational complexity of this algorithm limits its use for online applications.